 “…he came to a strange and desolate country.
 What he saw was a waste of scarred and pitted desert, bare of all growth for long stretches, loose scoria and pumice powdered to sand by years of weather, and lifting now, as the gale came violently, so that it rose in swirling clouds that wrapped him round and blinded him.
 Here and there stunted shrubs clung desperately in the shelter of breaks and hummocks in the sand, and the ground was strewn with the charred fragments of old forests wasted by volcanic fire.”
 Man Alone Page 139

 Crossing State Highway 1 I left Tongariro National Park and entered the Kaimanawa “Forest” (/tussock) Park utilizing the ‘Southern Access Corridor”.
-To the north lay thousands of hectares of mountainous wilderness populated with wild deer and hunters famous for identifying their target only once they had reduced it to a corpse.
-To the South lay the strictly off-limits playground for the NZ Army, famous for not actually existing.
+To the north lay thousands of hectares of mountainous wilderness populated with wild deer and hunters perhaps infamous for identifying their target only after they had reduced it to a lifeless corpse.
+To the South lay the strictly off-limits playground for the NZ Army, famous for not really existing to any great extent.
 Straying off course in either direction would likely lead to gunfire and I was in no mood to test the hospitality of either party.

 “He (Johnson) was going instead into bush country, where for a hundred miles no one lived of travelled, where there were no paths nor animals except birds, but only high bush-hills and rivers going down to the sea.
 He knew that if he was lucky and could live through this, to come out months later away on the far side of the island, he would still need then to have luck with him, but might win, nevertheless, this game that he was playing.
 It was a gamble that he liked to think of.
 It would need not courage, but patience and endurance.”